Food & Agriculture

 Climate change is one of the greatest ecological, economic, and social issues facing society today.
 As environmental conditions progressively worsen across Canada and the world, extreme weather events have become more frequent and the reliability of seasonal weather patterns is in decline.
 Extreme and unpredictable weather events include droughts, hurricanes, cold snaps, torrential rain, and heat waves – often leading to devastating floods and forest fires.85 These all negatively impact our food distribution networks as well as the fragile growing conditions required by food crops.
 These are both essential for ensuring local, national and international food security.

-More specifically, climate disruptions cause the destruction of precious agricultural lands leading to reductions in production as well as raising food prices for consumers while lowering incomes in vulnerable, often rural, areas.90 In order to cope with the growing challenges to agriculture and food security posed by climate change, it is essential to advocate for an agricultural and food system in which mitigation and adaptation to climate change are at the forefront in order to build a sustainable and food secure future.
+More specifically, climate disruptions cause the destruction of precious agricultural lands leading to reductions in production as well as raising food prices for consumers.
+Simultaneously, climate disasters lower incomes in vulnerable, often rural, areas that are dependant on agriculture.90 In order to cope with the growing challenges to agriculture and food security posed by climate change, it is essential to advocate for an agricultural and food system in which mitigation and adaptation to climate change are at the forefront in order to build a sustainable and food secure future.

 The Agro-Food Supply Chain